benjaminzwhite/kattis/detailed_solutions/adaloveslaces.md

 This is a really interesting recursive/combinatorial generation problem.
 I ended up solving it in 2 different ways - the first approach is recursive, the second is combinatorial (I've included both solutions consecutively on this page).

+---

+**IMPORTANT: I noticed after writing my solution notes that I label the eyelets from `1 -> N` on BOTH sides of the shoe, while the problem author uses `0,2,4...` and `1,3,5,...` for the left and right side for a total of `2 * N` positions.
+Hopefully this does not cause too much confusion (I think mine is much clearer - you can think of my labelling of positions as e.g. `1 right`, `6 left` etc.)**

+---

 Note (see code where this comment will become clearer):

 While solving I noticed that it also - in Python at least - requires a performant solution as the input sizes have up to 100 `L` queries, and `N` can be up to `9`.
 I found that for the `N = 9` case there are `64069` possible length values, which would mean possibly up to `100 * 64069` queries.
 So you can't just naively re-compute every query one by one, instead I do the following precomputation: